-Figure 23: View looking north across the pond to Osborne Road and Church of St John beyond
+Figure 23: View looking north across the pond to Osborne Road and St John's Church beyond

 8.3.
 Character zones

 The conservation area can be broken up into three different character zones identified on the accompanying Map 3: Character Zones (see Figure 24).
 These zones do not have precise boundaries: their purpose is to define parts of the conservation area in terms of their common special and architectural characteristics, land use and levels of activity.